Cirkit Designer Logo

 Common Issues and Solutions

-1. Motors Not Running:
+1. Motors not running:

-• Check for loose connections or insufficient power supply current.
+• Check for loose motor connections.

 FAQs